Embracing Discomfort As Tool For Shifting Pain

 2. Acknowledge what has and has not worked in the past:

-• Acknowledge what has and has not helped shift your suffering in the past.
+- Acknowledge what has and has not helped shift your suffering in the past.
 Has avoidance techniques, anger or resistance helped?
 Catching ourselves when we fall back into these patterns of resistance, helps us develop new, more helpful pathways in the brain that can actually facilitate a shift in suffering.
-Practice paying more attention to your internal response to conflict, than to the details of the undesirable situation.

 3. Check in with how you are Responding to the discomfort

-• On a scale of 0-10, how are you reacting to the issue?
-Are you upset and tense, or are you doing your best to find a place of “calm surrender”, even though the situation is very unpleasant?
+- On a scale of 0-10, how are you reacting to the issue?
+Are you upset and tense, or are you doing your best to find a place of “calm acceptance”, even though the situation is very unpleasant?

 4. Strengthen the Heart not the Head

-• Allow yourself to experience all there is to experience.
-Let the good, the bad and the painful feelings move through you.
+- Allow yourself to experience all there is to experience.
+Let good, bad and even painful feelings move through you.
 The more you do this, the more you move your body into a healing state.
-A healing state is what happens when are tapping into the parasympathetic nervous system (PSN).
-The PSN is the opposite of the fight or flight response of the sympathetic nervous system.
+A healing state is what happens when you are tapping into the relaxation pathways of your parasympathetic nervous system (PSN).